Dodd–Frank Wall Street Reform and Consumer Protection Act: Corporate governance issues and U.S. public corporations

-Provisions from Dodd–Frank found in section 922 also address whistle blower protection.
-Under new regulations any whistle blowers who voluntarily expose inappropriate behavior in public corporations can be rewarded with substantial compensation and will have their jobs protected.
-Regulations entitle whistle blowers to between ten and thirty percent of any monetary sanctions put on the corporation above one million dollars.
-These provisions also enact anti-retaliation rules that entitle whistle blowers the right to have a jury trial if they feel they have been wrongfully terminated as a result of whistle blowing.
-If the jury finds that whistle blowers have been wrongfully terminated, then they must be reinstated to their positions and receive compensation for any back-pay and legal fees.
+Provisions from Dodd–Frank found in section 922 also address whistleblower protection.
+Under new regulations any whistleblowers who voluntarily expose inappropriate behavior in public corporations can be rewarded with substantial compensation and will have their jobs protected.
+Regulations entitle whistleblowers to between ten and thirty percent of any monetary sanctions put on the corporation above one million dollars.
+These provisions also enact anti-retaliation rules that entitle whistleblowers the right to have a jury trial if they feel they have been wrongfully terminated as a result of whistleblowing.
+If the jury finds that whistleblowers have been wrongfully terminated, then they must be reinstated to their positions and receive compensation for any back-pay and legal fees.
 This rule also applies to any private subsidiaries of public corporations.
 The SEC put these regulations in place in May 2011.

 Section 971 of Dodd–Frank deals with proxy access and shareholders' ability to nominate candidates for director positions in public companies.
 Provisions in the section allow shareholders to use proxy materials to contact and form groups with other shareholders in order to nominate new potential directors.
 In the past, activist investors had to pay to have materials prepared and mailed to other investors in order to solicit their help on issues.
 Any shareholder group that has held at least three percent of voting shares for a period of at least three years is entitled to make director nominations.
-However, shareholder groups may not nominate more than twenty five percent of a company's board and may always nominate at least one member even if that one nomination would represent over twenty five percent of the board.
-If multiple shareholder groups make nominations then the nominations from groups with the most voting power will be considered first with additional nominations being considered up to the twenty five percent cap.
+However, shareholder groups may not nominate more than twenty-five percent of a company's board and may always nominate at least one member even if that one nomination would represent over twenty-five percent of the board.
+If multiple shareholder groups make nominations then the nominations from groups with the most voting power will be considered first with additional nominations being considered up to the twenty-five percent cap.